 Explains the roles in LabArchives and the rights associated with each role.

-The LabArchives platform allows access to notebooks based on four types of roles: Owner, Administrator, User and Guest.
+The LabArchives platform allows access to notebooks based on four roles.
 These roles map well to traditional lab/research group structure.
 See each role below for best practices on how to use each role.